-Pain Interventions comes in three "flavours" to cater for multiple disciplines.
+Pain Interventions comes in two "flavours" to cater for multiple disciplines.

 2 Day Clinical workshop on evidence-based methods to manage both acute and chronic pain.

 This course aims to provide health care professionals with the knowledge and skills to use, or refer for evidence-based non-pharmacological interventions for acute or chronic pain.
 Using a didactic and workshop based curriculum, the facilitators will cover the physiology of interventions, methods of assessment to identify biopsychosocial contributors to pain, mechanisms of placebo analgesia, graded motor imagery, electrophysical agents, integrated pain management programmes, principles of exercise, relaxation and mindfulness practice and principles of pharmacological management.
 This course is primarily designed for non-prescribing health care professionals but would be advantageous for all health care professionals managing people with complex pain conditions.

 By the end of the course participants will: